danielstocks/jQuery-Collapse/README.md

 </div>
 ```

-Then attach an event handler to your link and make use of jQuery Collapse events to toggle the setion:
+Then attach an event handler to your link and make use of jQuery Collapse events to toggle the section:

 ```js
 $("#toggle").click(function() {